helix-editor/helix/book/src/install.md

 need to add the binary to your system's `$PATH` to access it from the command line.

-## Official repositories for Linux, macOS and Windows
+## Official repositories for Linux, macOS, Windows and OpenBSD

 Helix is available for Linux, macOS and Windows via the official repositories listed below.
 For installation instructions consult the documentation.